 Once you understand the mindsets of your target customers, you can create content that shows you understand their individual concerns and what is important to them.
 Provide answers to their most commonly asked questions, offer support for wherever they are on their journey, and show the value in what you offer them.

 Write with purpose to provide beneficial content for your target customers.
-Allow them to see the advantages your company can provide.
+Allow them to see the advantages your company offers.

 Blogging for Your Customer Personas

 While your service pages probably explain what you offer, they should also touch on the various concerns and questions your audience has.
 These pages are extremely beneficial to your site; however, blogs are one of the most effective ways to reach each customer persona with posts crafted specifically for them.

 You can link from your service pages to the blogs for people to easily find more information on a particular subject that applies to them.